Our friendly and experienced SAP assessors support architects, developers, and builders of all sizes across the UK.

 For further information on SAP calculations for new builds, please refer to our Frequently Asked Questions below or visit our general SAP Calculation page.

-• More on SAP Calculations
+SAP Calculations FAQs

 How can R&D Sap help with SAP Calculations?